Best Disney World Ticket Choice: After Hours or More Days?

 Try this on for size: roll out of bed at 11 am, grab lunch, and relax at the pool all afternoon.
 Head out for an early dinner at some prime location, and then wander over to arrive at a park by 6:30.
 Ride until 1 am and then head back to your hotel to roll back into bed.

-To be clear, if the late hours are a dealbreaker you could still decide to do an After Hours event and you may still have a great time.
-But unless you’re going to stay to the end and be peppy enough to enjoy what you’re doing, you probably won’t find it a good trade-off for visiting the park during the day instead.
+Does this sound like a terrific vacation to you?
+Then After Hours might be a great fit.
+But if you’re an early bird who has a hard time staying up past 11, or you have young kids, then your decision might already be over.
+You could still decide to do an After Hours event and you may have a great time.
+But unless you’re going to stay to the end and be peppy enough to enjoy it, you likely won’t find it a good trade-off for doing the parks in the daytime.

 Do you want to see the park in the daytime?